Massage Therapy

 Stretching, warming, and flushing strokes are used pre- and post-event to help enhance performance.

-A unique injury therapy that combines compression, extension, movement, and breathing for relief of pain.
-This method can aid in breaking up scar tissue, lengthening muscles, and restoring muscle memory.
+Combines compression, extension, movement, and breathing for relief of pain.
+This method can aid in lengthening muscles and restoring muscle memory.

 Scar Tissue

-Two techniques -- a cross-fiber friction and a slow, gentle myofascial movement -- help to release and realign tissue and to break up scar tissue.
+Cross-fiber friction and myofascial work help release and realign scar tissue.

 Oncology

-A specially trained therapist provides massage to clients during or after cancer treatment.
-We design a session with your input taking into account your chemotherapy or radiation therapy, pain medications, surgery, and level of comfort.
+A specially-trained therapist provides massage to clients during or after cancer treatment.
+We design a session with your input, considering side effects from treatments such as chemotherapy or radiation therapy, pain medications, surgery, and your level of comfort.

 Lymphatic Fluid Balancing

-This bodywork is gentle and aids the movement of excess lymphatic fluid or edema out of the body.
-This can be useful for lymphedema from breast cancer surgery.
-Lymphatic massage can be a standalone session or can added as part of a regular massage.
+This gentle bodywork aids the movement of excess lymphatic fluid out of the body.
+This can be useful for swelling resulting from lymph node removal, long-term recovery, and other issues.
+Lymphatic massage can be a standalone session or added as part of a regular massage.

 Kinesio-Taping

-With a specialized tape, your therapist can reduce muscle fatigue, inflammation, and pain; correct posture; adjust joint misalignment; and protect muscles from further injury.
+With a specialized tape and techniques, your therapist can reduce muscle fatigue, inflammation, and pain, while helping you correct posture and protect muscles from further injury.